 I am a biostatistician and epidemiologist with research interests in cancer epidemiology and reproductive epidemiology.
-I started at Karolinska Institutet in 1999, and have worked on numerous epidemiological projects, with a strong focus on breast cancer and perinatal outcomes.
+Since coming to Karolinska Institutet in 1999, I have developed research in numerous epidemiological projects, with a strong focus on cancer and perinatal outcomes.
 In 2016, I defended my thesis “Pregnancy and breast cancer: Risk patterns, tumour characteristics and prognosis”.
-I have a methodological interest in epidemiological designs and survival analysis.
+I have a methodological interest in register-based research, epidemiological designs and survival analysis.
+I am also involved in developing policy and guidelines concerning research data documentation and regulations at Karolinska Institutet.

 - 2016, PhD (Medical Sciences), Karolinska Institutet.